BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Hawaii to avoid crowds and still get great weather?
+When is the absolute best time to visit Hawaii if I want to avoid crowds but still enjoy great weather?

-For that sweet spot of fewer crowds and fantastic weather, aim for the shoulder seasons: April to May (after spring break, before summer vacation) and September to October (after summer, before the holiday rush).
-You'll find pleasant temperatures, lower prices on flights and accommodations, and a more relaxed vibe on the islands.
+For that sweet spot of fewer people and fantastic weather, aim for the shoulder seasons: April to May (after spring break, before summer vacation) and September to October (after summer, before the holiday rush).
+You'll find pleasant temperatures, lower prices, and a more relaxed vibe across the islands, making it easier to snag that perfect beach spot or enjoy a quiet hike.

-Is it better to rent a car on every island, or can I rely on other transport?
+Is it really necessary to rent a car on every island, or can I get around using public transport or ride-sharing?

-Beyond the famous beaches, what's a 'must-do' that feels authentically Hawaiian?
+Beyond the famous beaches, what's a truly unique Hawaiian experience that most tourists miss?

 How many days do you need in Hawaii, USA?